 3 New Payment Methods You Should Start Accepting Now

 Square’s contactless and chip reader accepts both EMV® (a technology developed and managed by American Express, Discover, JCB, Mastercard, UnionPay, and Visa) and NFC transactions like Apple Pay (more on that below).
-Read more about chip cards in our post Everything You Need to Know About the Switch to Chip Cards.

 This year will mark some big shifts in the way we pay for things.
 To ensure you can securely accept any sale this year, it’s a good idea to fast-track the latest and greatest POS and payments processing technologies at your business.

 Want to try digital invoices?
 Click to get started today.

 Square has a variety of online and in-person payment methods that can help you grow and streamline your business.
 Here are nine ways you can integrate online payments into your business.

 6 Payment Methods for You to Choose From

 1 - Online Invoices